OutSystems/docs-validation/templates/overview.md

 {You can modify the title depending on the O11 or ODC capability.
 Some examples are **Implementing {capability name}**

 In this section, provide the following:
-* A high-level diagram to help readers gain overall understanding of how the capability works.
+* A high-level diagram to help readers gain an overall understanding of how the capability works.

 * The different components of the capability and how each component is related to one another.